 So how am I giving back with my biz?
 I’m glad you asked.

 This is something I’ve been pondering for a few months now, and while I haven’t come up with quite the right model yet, I’m well on my way.

-For now, I enjoy giving back to other freelancers and go-getters in the Freelancers Club.
+For now, I enjoy giving back to other freelancers and go-getters in the Careful Cents Club.
 I can help connect you with a mentor, a new client, a resource or just loads of support.

-Head over the Freelancers Club, click “join” and be part of our crazy gang!
+Head over the Careful Cents Club, click “join” and be part of our crazy gang!